google/zetasql/docs/protocol-buffers.md

 You can use a [correlated join][correlated-join] to [unnest][unnest-operator] standard repeated fields or repeated extension fields and return a table with one row for each instance of the field.
-A standard repeated field does not require an explicit `UNNEST`, but a repeated extension field does.
+A standard repeated field doesn't require an explicit `UNNEST`, but a repeated extension field does.

 Consider the following protocol buffer: